mtnvencenzo/ai-stack/mnt/README.md

 ## Volume mount structure for docker-compose containers
-This directory contains the overall structure requried but assumes a local path beggining in your home directory.
+This directory contains the volume structure and assumes a local path beginning in your home directory.

 The path `"${HOME}/ai-stack/"` should exist and contains the structure starting with /mnt